vand3rlinden/vand3rlinden.github.io/content/post/arc-explained.md

 ![IMAGE](/images/arc-explained/arc-visual.png)

+> Want to learn more about SPF, DKIM, and DMARC?
+You can read my [previous blog post](https://vand3rlinden.com/post/spf-dkim-dmarc-explanation/) about these outbound authentication protocols.

 ## ARC Headers
 ARC helps preserve email authentication results and verifies the identity of intermediate server(s) that forward a message on to its final destination.
 There are three key components to ARC: